 Obviously, waking up in paradise for an early surf, yoga, beach walk, and a cup of coffee before starting work is a digital nomad’s dream.
 This is the reality of many remote workers in Sayulita!

-Sayulita’s sleepy, relaxed vibe, amazing surf, authentic culture, friendly people, amazing restaurants, and lush jungle surroundings are a few reasons to love Sayulita.
+Sayulita’s good surf, friendly locals, variety of restaurants, and lush jungle surroundings are a few reasons to love Sayulita.
 Along with the low cost of living (though there are cheaper places on this list!).

 My experience as a digital nomad in Sayulita was full of ease; the wifi was good at our Airbnb and in the cafés mentioned below.

 RELATED READING: San Pancho, Mexico Guide: Best Things to Do, See & Eat in San Pancho!

 If you’re staying for a month or two, Booking.com or Airbnb are the best places to look.
 Depending on what you need, an apartment could be as little as $750 per month, and the sky’s the limit.
 (Sayulita is generally pretty expensive, especially in high season.)
 But for about $1,500 per month, you can have it all: good fiberoptic internet, wifi, a pool, ocean views, 1-2 bedrooms.
 Life’s good!